-Section 7.2 Election: The Non-Voting Representatives shall be nominated and elected in the same manner and at the same time as the Officers.
-Non-Voting Representatives may be removed by a two-thirds vote of the members of the Council present at a Council meeting for any breach of fiduciary duty or other unacceptable conduct that seriously harms the interests of the organization, the Democratic Party Committee Abroad, or the Democratic Party of the United States of America.
+Section 7.2 Election: Those elected Non-Voting Representatives shall be those candidates for Voting Representative in the biennial elections procedure (involving advance balloting prior to the Elections Meeting and, if necessary, further balloting at the Elections Meeting), described in Section 11.2 who fail to achieve election as Voting Representative but receive the largest plurality among those failing to be elected as Voting Representative (subject to gender balance requirements).

-Section 7.3 Term: DPCA Non-Voting Representatives shall serve for terms of two years or until successors are elected or they resign or are removed from office or they become Voting Representatives in accordance with Section 6.10 above.
+Section 7.3 Term: DPCA Non-Voting Representatives shall serve until the next Elections Meeting to elect their successors or they resign or are removed from office or they become Voting Representatives in accordance with Section 6.10 (or 6.11) above.

 Section 7.4 Gender: Gender balance rules of the Democratic Party apply to the Non-Voting